uutzinger/BioMedicalSensorBoard/README.md

 Currently the following boards have been designed:

-- Thermistor board using two LTC2473 for precision differential analog to digital conversion at up to 800 samples per second, equipmed with QWIIC connectors to connect them to a microcontroller.
-- The same board can also be used to measure strain gauges.
+- Thermistor board using two LTC2473 for precision differential analog to digital conversion at up to 800 samples per second, equiped with QWIIC connectors to connect them to a micro controller.
+The same board can also be used to measure strain gauges.
+- Thermistor board using analog in
+- ECG board using Sparkfun ECG analog front end
+- SPO2 board using
+- Impedance board using
+- Impedance and Potential board using MAX3001G.